 Provides a foundation for designing databases and analyzing healthcare data to enhance clinical and administrative decision-making.
 Topics include database management, data analysis, data reporting, SQL, statistics, data mining, and data visualization.
 Students will have practical experience with software applications used in the healthcare industry.

-Health record content and format; regulatory and accreditation requirements; privacy & security requirements, data standards and classification systems; computerized information systems; reimbursement and compliance issues; quality measures and reporting, and current trends and issues in a variety of types of primary healthcare settings.
-Prerequisite: HIM 4231, HIM 4232.
+Analyzes health record content and format; regulatory and accreditation requirements; privacy & security requirements, data standards and classification systems; computerized information systems; reimbursement and compliance issues; quality measures and reporting, and current trends and issues in a variety of types of primary healthcare settings.

 "Joining the HIM program has been an incredible experience for me.
 The faculty and staff are overwhelmingly helpful and generous with their time.
 Student success is truly at the heart of this program and has given me an extremely positive outlook on my future career."